 Why the name BEST Performance Group?
-Each of the 3 words has a specific meaning and value to my application and service based consulting company.
 The BEST in BEST Performance Group is a multi-meaning acronym for 3 different Biomechanical Evaluation disciplines:

 - Biomechanical Evaluation System Technologies